sandeeptiwari6/cooksmart/README.md

 This will import all of the functions included in the package which can then be called using the below command:

 Cooksmart-recommender-system.RecipeRecommender()

+### Retrieve recommendations

+- Use the sample.py file which contains the code to download, install and import the function from the package.
+- Enter the list of ingredients for which you would need the recipe.
+	   E.g.: "pepper", "chicken", "vinegar", "tomato", "cheese"
+- Voila!!
+This should result in some recipes like below –

+- Keep running this code until you arrive at a desired set of recipes.
+- Enjoy cooking the recipe!!